9th Apr 2026

-Alar Base Reduction: Facial Harmony with Nostril Contouring
+Alar Base Reduction: Harmony with Nostril Contouring and Nostril Reduction

-Alar base reduction is a surgical procedure to narrow the nostrils, promoting nose symmetry and facial balance.
+Alar base reduction (also known as alar-plasty) is a surgical procedure to narrow the nostrils, promoting nose symmetry and facial balance.
+Alar base reduction is a commonly performed under a local anaesthesia.
 It arises when a person is unhappy with their nostril shape: this could be due to nasal flaring, wide or flared nostrils or nostril asymmetry.
+Alar base reduction surgery is correct flared nostrils and narrow wide nostrils, helping to improve facial symmetry and enhance overall nasal aesthetics.

-We explain the technique, the benefits, risks, why the experience of the plastic surgeon is important and the recovery period required.
-This will provide you with a comprehensive understanding of nostril reduction surgery.
+At Kensington Medical we specialise in Alar base reduction.
+Read on to find out about the technique, the benefits, risks, why the experience of a GMC Specialist Registered Plastic surgeon is important and the recovery period required.
+This will provide you with a comprehensive understanding of nostril reduction surgery and alar reduction.

 Main Points

-• Alar base reduction surgery or alarplasty is a cosmetic procedure that adjusts the shape and size of the nostrils to enhance facial harmony and can also improve nasal airflow for breathing.
+• The alar base reduction procedure, also known as alarplasty, is a cosmetic surgery that adjusts the shape and size of the nostrils to enhance facial harmony and can also improve nasal airflow for breathing.

-• The surgery involves surgical techniques such as alar wedge excision, nasal sill excision, and V-Y advancement to achieve the desired nostril contours and a natural appearance.
+• The surgery involves commonly performed surgical techniques such as alar wedge excision, nasal sill excision, and V-Y advancement to achieve the desired nostril contours and a natural appearance.

-• Pre-surgery preparation, selecting an expert surgeon, and following strict post-operative care are crucial for minimising risks, reducing recovery time, and achieving best results.
+• Pre-surgery preparation, including a detailed consultation, selecting an expert surgeon, and following strict post-operative care are crucial for minimising risks, reducing recovery time, and achieving best results.

 What is Alar Base Reduction?

 The result?
-A nose that sits in perfect proportion to your other facial features, enhancing the overall aesthetic appeal of your face.
+A nose that sits in perfect proportion to your other facial features, enhancing the overall facial balance and aesthetic appeal of your face.

 Steps of an Alarplasty Procedure